pentacent/keila-web/content/docs/setup.md

 # Self-Hosting Keila: First Steps

-When you start Keila for the first time, the database you’ve configured with `DB_URL` is set up automatically.
+When you start your self-hosted instance of Keila for the first time, the database you’ve configured with `DB_URL` is set up automatically.

 Keila automatically creates a root user with full admin privileges and prints the credentials to stdout on first launch.
 To specify a custom email and